 Thermals And Acoustics

-While not as tall, Gigabyte’s RX 6950 XT Gaming OC is longer and wider than the Sapphire counterpart, so there’s definitely room for proper cooling.
+While not as elevated, Gigabyte’s RX 6950 XT Gaming OC is longer and broader than the Sapphire counterpart, so there’s definitely room for adequate cooling.

 On its default BIOS, temperature peaks at 68°C with noise levels sitting around 36 dBA.
-Not bad, but it could use a better fan curve to be quieter.
+Not bad, but it could use an improved fan curve to be more silent.

 The Pros: